-Usually camera monitors are used by filmmakers to catch better shots and for better seeing.
-But there are a huge amount of monitors to choose from.
-I’m going to review five best monitors to buy if you are looking to involve in filmmaking.
+What’s the best DSLR camera monitor this year?
+Usually, filmmakers use a camera monitor for best shots and for better viewing.
+But there are many monitors for video to choose from.
+I’m going to review top best DSLR camera monitors to buy if you are looking to involve in filmmaking.

-A List of Top 5 Best DSLR Camera Monitors in 2019
+A List of Top Best DSLR Camera Monitors for Video in 2019

 The good thing about this monitor is it can record log in 4k.
 I have seen other monitors getting dark and hard to see, when the weather is sunny.
 With Atomos it will never happen, this monitor is bright even outside.
 It’s very easy to navigate in this monitor.
-I would recommend Atomos to professionals.
 Also, it has a 4.9/5 rating that means a lot of people prefer this monitor over others.
+Overall, I would recommend Atomos to professionals.

 This monitor runs on Sony F-Series battery, which is not expensive, that’s why I would recommend Neewer to beginners.
 Another good thing about the battery, it is also used by other company’s products, that allows you to power multiple devices with one supply.
 In this monitor another good thing is, the image flips for better view and positioning.
 This one has a lower rating than the Atomos, it has 4.6/5 but I would easily recommend this monitor, because it’s easy to use, it does everything monitor needs to do and it’s cheaper.

 - 360 degree adjustable hot shoe allows you to change the angle smoothly while shooting